Elias011/SeleniumCSharp/README.md

 public <PageName>Elements<PageName>Elements => Resolve<PageName>Elements();
 ```
 In this way will ensure that your classes are registers and you can call them from the test page

+### Example RealWorldApp
+The framework comes with a sample example RealWorldApp test that will clarify the framework structure